 How Do Functional Behavior Assessments Inform Autism Treatment?

-Applied Behavior Analysis, or ABA therapy, strives to reduce challenging behavior and encourage socially significant behaviors in children with autism.
+A FBA is completed by an Applied Behavior Analysis, or ABA therapy.
+ABA Therapist strives to reduce challenging behavior and encourage socially significant behaviors in children with autism.
 To effectively change behavior, behavior analysts need to figure out the “why” of a behavior.
 For example, if your child with autism hits her sibling when the sibling is playing with a toy, there may be several different reasons why, including:

 - To get her sibling’s attention